Vansh921/Website/_posts/2020-07-12-introduction-to-witches.md

 # BURNED AT STAKE

 Hey there!
-In the previous post i had promised a surprise for all the readers and here it is.
+In the previous post I had promised a surprise for all the readers and here it is.
 This post is the beginning of something new and I sincerely hope you enjoy reading this as much as I enjoyed writing it.
 Today, we will talk about _witches_.